Understanding flight distances can be a tough.

 In more rural areas with heavy gun hunting pressure, we can see that whitetails will begin the flight response immediately when a deer hears, sees or smells a human.
 With years of conditioning because of firearm hunting, deer have become more threatened to human presence.

 The risk of human contact is deadly even at great distances.
 Deer fully understand that.

-For suburban hunters, the theory of flight distances looks a bit different.
-Constant human exposure has resulted in deer who are forced to create more complicated responses to potential threats.
-If urban deer had the same flight responses as rural deer, suburban woods would be a constant melee of frantic deer running for their lives.
+For suburban hunters, the theory behind flight distances comes with some leeway.
+As a result of constant human exposure, deer are forced to create more complicated views on when the flight response is necessary.
+If they didn’t, suburban woods would constantly be a melee of frantic deer chaotically running for their lives all day, every day.

 We find that when we switch from suburban areas which allow firearm hunting to urban areas allowing archery only, deer have a far higher tolerance for distances from humans.
 This reaction can differ depending on minute details, such as a human walking a trail or taking a few steps off the trail.
 In heavily populated areas deer have come to learn that humans, much like themselves, are habitual creatures.
 We use trails, they use runs, and they understand that pattern.